-Internal joinery and kitchen fittings Repair category 1 Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.
-Some internal door handles have been removed.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.

 Chimney breasts and fireplaces

 Repair category 1

 Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
 All test documentation should be obtained and authenticated at the point of sale.
 In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.
-Some fireplaces have been removed/covered over.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.